freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/learn-localstorage-by-building-a-todo-app/64fad9cd2eeb1e7ca2ca8c8b.md

 # --description--

 Use arrow syntax to create an `updateTaskContainer` function.
-Then move the `taskData.forEach()` from the `taskForm`'s `submit` event listener and its content into it.
+Then move the `taskData.forEach()` and its content from the `taskForm`'s `submit` event listener into the newly created function.

 # --hints--